studiometa/react-next-starter/doc/UNDER_THE_HOOD.md

     ├── node_modules            # The projet dependencies
     ├── server                  # Contains all the code that belongs to the server slide
     ├── static                  # All the statics files, assets, images, fonts, etc
-    ├── lib                     # Lib files used on both server and client sides
     ├── locales                 # Locales files for i18n
     ├── store                   # Contains all the code that belongs to the store
     ├── doc                     # Contains all the documentation files